HL7/cql/input/pages/04-logicalspecification.md

 <a name="figure-4-i"></a>
 ![extracted-media/media/image18](extracted-media/media/image18.png){: width=184; height=152; }

-Figure 4‑I - A diagram to explain how ELM represents the construction of a structured value using the [.kw]#Instance# class
+Figure 4‑I - A diagram to explain how ELM represents the construction of a structured value using the <span class="kw">Instance</span> class

 ### Property